 Recognizing African American individuals who excelled in their fields, broke down barriers, and created opportunities for generations to come is an important tool for inspiring young African American minds to consider science and technology careers.

 Learn more about the African American experience and about the individual honorees via the NSA.gov website.
-Note that some of the honorees are also featured below.
+Several of the honorees are also featured below.

 James Pryde - One of "The Invisible Cryptologists"

 In celebration of Black History Month 2015, NBC Washington produced a three-part series "Codebreakers: The Invisible Cryptologists" and followed the life of Mr. James Pryde, a radio operator with WWII's Tuskegee Airmen who became one of the "invisible cryptologists."
 View the articles & video.